 Sevlievo is the heir of the medieval fortress Hotalich, which is only 4km away from the city and archaeological diggings are still being made every summer.

-The visit to Sevlievo, Bulgaria was part of the 4-day road trip in Bulgaria, and it was the last stop before returning home to Bucharest.
+The visit to Sevlievo, Bulgaria was part of the 4-day road trip in Bulgaria, (which also included one day in each of these towns: Dryanovo, Gabrovo and Tryavna) and it was the last stop before returning home to Bucharest.

 How to get to Sevlievo, Bulgaria?